-- 54.5 million inhabitants
+- 54.4 million inhabitants

-- 26% poverty rate
+- above 40% poverty rate

 opened in 2008

-- Budget 6M€
+- Budget 8M€

-Today, SOLIDARITÉS INTERNATIONAL Myanmar is present in the States of Kachin, Rakhine.
-We provide the communities impacted by the conflict – displaced persons, returnees and host communities – with access to water, sanitation and hygiene (WASH) as well as food security and livelihoods.
+Today, SOLIDARITÉS INTERNATIONAL Myanmar intervenes primarily in the States of Kachin and Rakhine.
+We provide the communities impacted by conflicts – displaced persons, returnees and host communities – or by natural disasters with access to water, sanitation and hygiene (WASH), food security and livelihoods as well as shelters and non-food items.

 Access to basic services and infrastructures